Fresh Strawberry Tart

 Carefully place the rolled dough on top of your mould and push the pastry onto the bottom and sides of the moulds.
 You can use your rolling pin or a blunt knife to cut off the excess pastry on the rim.

 Line the foil with baking beans or rice and bake for 10 minutes.
 Carefully remove the foil or paper and the beans.
-Bake the shell for an additional 5 minutes until it is dry. *Remember that your crust will bake again so you do not want to brown it at this stage.
+Put the tart shell back into the oven and bake the shell for an additional 10 to 15 minutes until it is dry and lightly browned.
+Keep an eye on it so it doesn’t burn.

 For the Pastry Cream: